 Many of Nantucket’s core district areas, as well as a significant portion of ’Sconset, are currently serviced by sewer.
 When you live on a property that is serviced by town sewer, you are not restricted to the number of bedrooms you can have in the allowed footprint (as described in Part One of this series).
 Now let’s talk quickly about on-site disposal systems known as septic systems.
 Here are the the Town of Nantucket sewer districts:

-There are areas on island that are serviced by town water and septic systems, I won’t pretend to understand how the calculations for creating these systems work, it largely depends on the ground soils.
+There are areas on island that are serviced by town water and septic systems.
+I won’t pretend to understand how the calculations for creating these systems work.
+But I do know that it largely depends on the ground soils.
 Some parts of Nantucket are just all sand and others are full of clay not allowing the soil to “perk” its best to enlist a local engineer to test the soils and design a system to meet your needs.
-I do know that you will get more bedrooms on a septic system that is serviced by Town water.
+I do know that you will get more bedrooms on a septic system with Nantucket Town water.

-There are areas on island that are serviced by town water and septic systems – as opposed to town water and sewer – and are designated as such largely in in part to the type of ground soils in the area.
+There are areas on island that are serviced by town water and septic systems.
+This is different than town water and sewer.
+They are designated as such largely in in part to the type of ground soils in the area.
 Some parts of Nantucket’s soil are all sand while others are full of clay, not allowing the soil to “perk.”
 I would recommend enlisting a local engineer to test the soils and design a system to meet your needs.
-I do know, however, that you will get more bedrooms on a septic system that is serviced by town water instead of a private well.
+However, you will get more bedrooms on a septic system with town water instead of a private well.

 Now a quick word on systems serviced by a private well and a septic system.
-The general guideline is that you can have 1 bedroom for every 10,000 sq. ft. of land (so a one-acre lot – 40,000 sq. ft. – can have a 4 bedroom house in the 2800 sq. ft. footprint mentioned in Part One.)
+The general guideline is that you can have 1 bedroom for every 10,000 sq. ft. of land.
+For example, a one-acre lot – 40,000 sq. ft. – can have a 4 bedroom house in the 2800 sq. ft. footprint mentioned in Part One.
 Nowadays, the technology has improved and the engineers have designed “advanced” systems that will meet the necessary requirements, so sometimes you may be able to push your plans above the State of Massachusetts guidelines outlined above.

 Nantucket works hard to maintain and improve the water quality of its harbors and natural resource areas.
 In fact, an effort is currently underway to bring sewer to districts that haven’t had it before.
-These areas are considered sensitive harbor and water shed districts and they are: Madaket, Monomoy, Shimmo, Hummock Pond and the Somerset area.
+These areas are sensitive harbor and water shed districts.
+They are Madaket, Monomoy, Shimmo, Hummock Pond and the Somerset area.
 Sewer is planned to come to Monomoy and Shimmo in 2-3 years, and this coming fall, the body of Town Meeting will vote to bring sewer to Madaket and Hummock Pond.
-Until the time that sewer comes to these areas, there are requirements that are mandated locally for septic systems.
-I defer to the very talented local land engineers and surveyors to help you design and understand these systems, so please call us at Fisher if you would like a referral.
+Until the time that sewer comes to these areas, there are local requirements for septic systems.
+I defer to the very talented local land engineers and surveyors to help you design and understand these systems.
+Please call us at Fisher if you would like a referral.

-*Side note: There is no city gas on Nantucket – all gas is delivered by private companies to individual on-site storage tanks.
+Additionally, there is no city gas on Nantucket.
+All gas is delivered by private companies to individual on-site storage tanks.